riot-control/blog/source/_posts/2014-04-03-practical-object-oriented-design-in-ruby.markdown

 So, why is software design so important?

-When starting a new software application you have certain requirments.
-You analise these requirments, build your software and it works.
-Unfortunately, those requirments will change and you will need to refactor your code.
-If you have a good design architecture, with loosely coupled classes, refactoring your code to meet the new requirments will be smooth.
-Otherwise, it will be very hard to make changes and you will feel the pain.
+When starting a new software application you have certain requirements.
+You analise these requirements, build your software and it works.
+As time goes by, those requirements will change and you will need to refactor your code.
+If you have a good design architecture, with loosely coupled classes, refactoring your code to meet the new requirements is easy.
+Otherwise, it will be very hard to make changes and it will be painful.

-Every software application will need to change sooner or later.
-Having this in mind, you should care about your applications's design early on.

 <!-- more -->